 Concerned about unsafe abdominal exercises injuring your pelvic floor?

-This Pelvic Floor Physiotherapist information from Michelle Kenway helps women avoid unsafe abdominal exercises with prolapse and protect their pelvic floor from re injury after prolapse surgery.
+This Pelvic Floor Physiotherapist information by Michelle Kenway helps you avoid unsafe abdominal exercises with prolapse and protect your pelvic floor from re injury after prolapse surgery.

 Read on now to learn:

 - 12 abdominal exercises to avoid with prolapse